bmeurant/technical-docs/software-architecture/system-design-fundamentals/index.md

 ## Performance vs. Scalability

-While often used interchangeably, performance and scalability are distinct concepts that address different challenges.
+While often used interchangeably, performance and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] are distinct concepts that address different challenges.

 *   **Performance** is a measure of a system's efficiency for a single user or operation.
 It answers the question: "How fast is the system?"
 A system with a performance problem feels slow even with only one user.
 *   **Scalability** is the system's ability to handle a growing amount of load, for instance, by adding more resources.
 It answers the question: "How well does the system handle more users or more data?"
-A system with a scalability problem is fast for a single user but becomes slow under heavy load.
+A system with a [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] problem is fast for a single user but becomes slow under heavy load.

 Common mistakes that degrade system speed are known as [[system-performance#Performance Antipatterns|performance antipatterns]].